USEPA/SSN2/cran-comments.md

-This is an update that adds a couple bug fixes.
+This is an update that adds a few changes and bugfixes.
 Thank you.

 -------